Alcobaça, Portugal: City information

-The main feature of the city is essentially the monastery that proudly presents a long and sombre façade with 18th-century embellishments.
-This austerity is further emphasized in the cloisters with its apt name of "Cloister of Silence".
-In contrast within the Abbey is the massive kitchen with a running stream specially diverted to pass through as a supply of fresh water.
+The main feature of the city is the monastery that presents a long and sombre façade with 18th-century embellishments.
+This austerity is emphasized in the cloisters with its name of "Cloister of Silence".
+In contrast, within the Abbey is the massive kitchen with a running stream specially diverted to pass through as a supply of fresh water.
 The open area of the kitchen chimney is large enough to take a whole ox for roasting.
-The surround to the sacristy doorway is an outstanding example of Manueline decoration.
+The surround to the sacristy doorway is an example of Manueline decoration.
 In 1794, Lord Beckford visited the Abbey and commented that he found some 300 monks "living in a very splendid manner"!